 - There are a number of reasons why mission colleagues may neglect child protection concerns.
-For example, they may not know their roles and responsibilities on this issue, consider it a lower-ranking priority and/or do not know how to integrate the issue into their work.
-It is your role to address these challenges and mobilize your colleagues on this issue. - There are three mainstreaming approaches (or tools) you can use to address these challenges and mobilize your colleagues on child protection: - As you're introducing the three mainstreaming approaches listed on the slide, ask learners to give you some examples for each category. - Advocacy within the mission: means influencing mission leadership or specific mission components to reflect Child Protection concerns. - Training mission staff: means building the capacity of mission staff so that they can better contribute to the child protection mandate.
+For example, they may not have a clear understanding of their roles and responsibilities in relation to the issue, consider it a lower-ranking priority and/or do not know how to integrate it into their work.
+It is your role to address these challenges and mobilize your colleagues on this issue. - There are three mainstreaming approaches (or tools) you can use to address these challenges and mobilize your colleagues on child protection:

+As you're introducing the three mainstreaming approaches listed on the slide, ask learners to give you some examples for each category.

-Organizational reform: means changing the mission's approaches, structures and processes so that mission staff can eventually apply a childsensitive approach on their own.
+- Advocacy within the mission means influencing mission leadership or specific mission components to reflect Child Protection concerns. - Training mission staff means building the capacity of mission staff so that they can better contribute to the child protection mandate. - Organizational reform means changing the mission's approaches, structures and processes so that mission staff can eventually apply a childsensitive approach on their own.
 This usually involves creating child protection focal points within components, developing mission-wide child protection plans, and producing relevant policy guidance.